Funny-mad-Peeea/ScaiIlp/doc/readme.txt

 (4) Specify the location of Boost by setting the environment variable BOOST_DIR.
 Note that the include files must be located in $(BOOST_DIR)\include and the lib files must be located in $(BOOST_DIR)\lib.

-(5) Build IlpSolverDll and IlpSolverUnitTest.
+(5) Build ScaiIlpDll, ScaiIlpExe, and UnitTest.

 3. Code Structure